 Natural skin care products that are made with plant-based colorants are healthier alternatives.
 Some of these alternatives are beet powder, blueberry powder, or alkanet root powder.

-Sulfates are surfactants, or sudsing agents (19) that are found in many products that produce a foaming action when friction is applied.
+Sulfates are surfactants, or foaming agents, that are found in many products that produce suds when water and friction are applied.

 They are not a natural soap and are usually listed under the names sodium laureth sulfate or sodium laurel sulfate.
 They have been known to cause contact dermatitis on the skin (18).